Anna Clyne

 Recent projects in collaboration with the dance world have included the world premiere of choreographer Pam Tanowitz’s Secret Things set to Breathing Statues for the Royal Ballet in London and performances of DANCE by the San Francisco Ballet with choreography by Nicolas Blanc.

-In addition, Clyne embraces innovation through new technology, developing the Augmented Orchestra (AO) with sound designer Jody Elff; the technology expands the sound-world of the orchestra through computer-controlled processes. orchestra through computer-controlled processes.
-AO has now featured in three works, premiered in Wild Geese at the 2023 Cabrillo Festival, featured in The Gorgeous Nothings at the BBC Proms 2024 and highlighted in PALETTE, the first Concerto for Augmented Orchestra, which made its debut in February 2025 with the St Louis Symphony Orchestra.
+In addition, Clyne embraces innovation through new technology, developing the Augmented Orchestra (AO) with sound designer Jody Elff.
+This technology expands the sound-world of the orchestra through computer-controlled processes and has featured in three of her works: Wild Geese (Cabrillo Festival, 2023); The Gorgeous Nothings (BBC Proms, 2024); and PALETTE, the first Concerto for Augmented Orchestra, premiered in February 2025 with the St. Louis Symphony Orchestra.

 Further recent premieres include This Moment for full orchestra; Quarter Days for string quartet and chamber orchestra; The Years for chorus and chamber orchestra; The Heart of Night for a cappella choir; Fractured Time for sinfonietta; Strange Loops for clarinet and string quartet; A Thousand Mornings for piano trio; Red Nines for solo piano; and a trilogy of Beethoven-inspired works—Stride for string orchestra, Breathing Statues for string quartet, and Shorthand for solo cello and string orchestra.